briankohles/Brackets-GraphvizPreview/README.md

 - [ ] add examples
 - [ ] create icon
+- [ ] update screenshot to use new icon

 A [Brackets](https://brackets.io) extension that provides a live preview of [Graphviz](http://www.graphviz.org) DOT format documents.